ds5110/Facial-Landmarks-Exploration/README.md

 ## Acknowledgments

-Acknowledgements:

-We would like to express our gratitude to our Stakeholder, Michael Wan, Ph.D., Senior Computational Scientist in Northeastern's Augmented Cognition Lab, for his valuable guidance and support throughout this project.
+We would like to express our gratitude to our professor, [Philip Bodgen](https://www.khoury.northeastern.edu/people/philip-bogden/), for his guidance, support, and encouragement throughout the course of this project, and to our Stakeholder, [Michael Wan](https://roux.northeastern.edu/people/michael-wan/), Ph.D., Senior Computational Scientist in Northeastern's Augmented Cognition Lab, for his valuable guidance and support.
+We also want to extend our appreciation to [ChatGPT](https://chat.openai.com/), an AI language model, for its assistance in various stages of the project, including research, analysis, and documentation.

-Our appreciation also goes to the study of the [InfAnFace paper, Wan et al, (2022)](https://arxiv.org/abs/2110.08935), which Michael Wan co-authored with
-Shaotong Zhu, Lingfei Luan, Gulati Prateek, Xiaofei Huang, Rebecca Schwartz-Mette, Marie Hayes, Emily Zimmerman, and Sarah Ostadabbas.
-The paper sheds light on the analysis of infant landmarks, providing us with the opportunity to delve deeper into this area of research.

-Lastly, we want to thank the [DS 5110 project from fall 2022](https://github.com/ds5110/faces), developed by a group of students during the 2022 Fall semester.
-Their work has allowed us to focus on the details of the task and build upon their initial efforts.
+Our appreciation goes to the study of the [InfAnFace paper, Wan et al, (2022)](https://arxiv.org/abs/2110.08935), co-authored by Michael Wan and his colleagues, which provided us with the opportunity to delve deeper into the analysis of infant landmarks.
+Lastly, we want to thank the [DS 5110 project from fall 2022](https://github.com/ds5110/faces), developed by a group of students during the 2022 Fall semester, for allowing us to focus on the details of the task and build upon their initial efforts.